 - reduce the weight given to deterrence as a purpose of sentencing.
 This would depend on the nature and severity of the mental impairment and how this impairment affected the mental capacity of the offender at the time of their offending and at the time of sentencing

 - increase the hardship experienced by an offender in prison if they suffered from mental impairment at the time of sentencing

 - justify a less severe sentence where there was a serious risk that imprisonment could have a significant adverse effect on the offender's mental health.

 Orders for Offenders with Mental Illness

-Section 3 of the Sentencing Act 1991 (Vic) states that the definition of mental illness is the same as the definition in the Mental Health Act 2014 (Vic).
+Section 3 of the Sentencing Act 1991 (Vic) states that the definition of mental illness is the same as the definition in the Mental Health and Wellbeing Act 2022 (Vic).
 That Act defines a mental illness as a ‘medical condition that is characterised by a significant disturbance of thought, mood, perception or memory’.

 If an offender has a mental illness, two additional types of order can be made:

 - a court assessment order

 Court Assessment Order

 A court assessment order is made before sentencing.
 The order requires a person to be assessed by a psychiatrist.
 This may involve detaining the person at a mental health service.
 The court decides whether to make a court secure treatment order or impose another type of sentence based on the psychiatrist's assessment.